 The trademark of a modern, best-in-class CX strategy is the ability to leverage data to connect with customers in real time.
 This legacy tech prevents just that.

 Customer experience technology option #2: Marketing campaign management tools

-Outbound campaigns certainly have a place in marketing programs today.
-For instance, short-term campaigns are best for promoting specific products or services upon launches.
+Outbound campaigns certainly have a place in customer engagement programs today.
+For instance, short-term campaigns are best for promoting products or services upon launch.

-The tools ‘push’ channel-specific messaging to their target audience based on where marketers believe they are in their respective customer journeys.
+These solutions ‘push’ channel-specific messaging to their target audience based on where marketers and growth teams believe they are in their unique customer journeys.

 More often than not, this leads to watered-down, inefficient marketing.